Hyperbolic contact symplectic lifts: Exactness

 \subsection{Monodromy}

 Take a contact symplectic lift $(M, V, v, S, \omega)$.
 Suppose the holomorphic symplectic form $\omega$ on $S$ is holomorphically exact, say $\omega=d\nu$.
-As in Proposition~6.2, the $1$-form $\theta:=\xi+\pi^*\nu$ is a flat holomorphic connection, and its monodromy around loops in $S$ is therefore a group morphism
+By Lemma~\vref{lemma:quotient.by.vf}, the $1$-form $\theta:=\xi-\pi^*\nu$ is a flat holomorphic connection.
+Its monodromy around loops in $S$ is therefore a group morphism

-so that the bundle $M\to S$ is the quotient $M=\tilde{S}\times^{\pi_1(M)}\mathbb{C}$.
+so that $M=\tilde{S}\times^{\pi_1(M)}\C$.
 In particular, the monodromy of a flat connection vanishes if and only if the bundle is holomorphically trivial.

-Since $\mathbb{C}$ is abelian, this group morphism vanishes on the derived subgroup.
-Applying the Hurewicz homomorphism (Bott \& Tu, p.~225, Theorem~17.21), the monodromy determines and is determined by a unique element $\mu=\mu_{\nu}\in H^1(S,\mathbb{C})$, the \emph{monodromy} of the symplectic potential $\nu$.
+As $\C$ is abelian, this group morphism factors through the abelianisation $H_1(S,\mathbb{Z})$ \cite[p.~225, Theorem~17.21]{Bo-Tu}.
+By de~Rham duality, the monodromy determines and is determined by a unique element $\mu=\mu_{\nu}\in H^1(S,\C)$, the \emph{monodromy} of the symplectic potential $\nu$.